Lyapsus/opencode-optimal-model-temps/README.md

 # opencode-optimal-model-temps

 Minimal OpenCode plugin that hooks `chat.params` and nudges specific models to their preferred sampling temperature.
 Right now it only pinches Google Gemini 3 Pro to **0.35**, following the recommendation in [Optimal Temperature for Gemini 3 Pro](https://lynchmark.com/blog/gemini-optimal-temperature).
+Published on npm as [`opencode-optimal-model-temps`](https://www.npmjs.com/package/opencode-optimal-model-temps).

 ## Usage